A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: Abstract

 \section{Abstract}

 Continuous time Feynman-Kac measures on path spaces are central in applied probability, partial differential equation theory, as well as in quantum physics.
 This article presents a new duality formula between normalized Feynman-Kac distribution and their mean field particle interpretations.
 Among others, this formula allows us to design a reversible particle Gibbs-Glauber sampler for continuous time Feynman-Kac integration on path spaces.
-We also provide new propagation of chaos estimates for continuous time genealogical tree based particle models with respect to the time horizon and the size of the systems.
-Our approach is based on a novel stochastic perturbation analysis based on backward semigroup techniques.
+We also provide new Dyson-Phillips semigroup expansions, as well as novel uniform propagation of chaos estimates for continuous time genealogical tree based particle models with respect to the time horizon and the size of the systems.
+Our approach is self contained and it is based on a novel stochastic perturbation analysis and backward semigroup techniques.
 These techniques allow to obtain sharp quantitative estimates of the convergence rate to equilibrium of particle Gibbs-Glauber samplers.
 To the best of our knowledge these results are the first of this kind for continuous time Feynman-Kac measures.\\